Catherine Howard

+After rumours of her childhood entanglements reached Henry in November 1541, Catherine was stripped of her title as queen and investigated for adultery and treason.
+Three months later, she was beheaded for these crimes and her body thrown into a mass grave.
+An enduring figure in Tudor history, Catherine's life has continuously been a source of discussion by historians and portrayals in media productions.
+Modern-day historians have taken a kinder and more nuanced view of Catherine's character, the accusations against her, and her relationship to the men who took advantage of her in her youth.

 Early life

-Catherine was born in Lambeth in or about 1523, although the exact date is unknown.
-An estimated date has been determined from the wills of family members, the known birth order of her and her siblings in various dated records, and the age range of her ladies-in-waiting, being in the same age group and often, same past household of the Dowager Duchess of Norfolk, where Catherine would spend a large portion of her childhood and adolescence.
+Catherine was born in Lambeth in or about 1523, although the exact year or date is unknown.
+The estimate is based on the wills of family members, the known birth order of her and her siblings in dated records, and the age range of her ladies-in-waiting, who were in the same age group and often in the same past household of the Dowager Duchess of Norfolk, where Catherine spent much of her childhood and adolescence.
+The year 1522 has also been suggested, based on remarks by the French ambassador to England in 1541, who met Catherine on several occasions in 1540 and 1541.
+The consensus among historians is that 1523 is the most likely year; 1522 is also credible, but suggestions of 1518 or 1525 are both unsustainable.

-Catherine did not have a good start in life, mostly due to the routinely poor decisions of her father, Edmund Howard.
-Being the third son of a prominent family, Edmund's opportunities were limited to relying on the generosity of his wealthier family members and his own ability to pave his way.
+Catherine did not have a good start in life, largely due to the poor decisions of her father, Edmund Howard.
+As the third son of a prominent family, Edmund's opportunities were limited to relying on the generosity of wealthier family members and his own ability to pave his way.
 He was both overly proud and a spendthrift.
-His insult to the King and further events would continue to devolve and slowly ensnare him, and by extension, his family.
-Edmund developed a gambling addiction that meant the constant threat of debtors' prison, and he went into hiding on multiple occasions.
-In his desperate 1527 letter to Thomas Wolsey he states, "Humbly I beseech your grace to be my good lord, for without your gracious help I am utterly undone.
+His insult to the King and subsequent events continued to devolve and ensnare him, and by extension, his family.
+Edmund developed a gambling addiction that left him under constant threat of debtors' prison, and he went into hiding on multiple occasions.
+In a desperate 1527 letter to Thomas Wolsey, he wrote, "Humbly I beseech your grace to be my good lord, for without your gracious help I am utterly undone.
 Sir, so it is that I am so far in danger of the King's Laws by reason of the debt that I am in, that I dare not go abroad, nor come in mine own house, and am fain to absent me from my wife and my poor children ...
 Sir there is no help but, through your grace and your good mediation to the King's Grace."